puneet4840/DevOps-/5 - Kubernetes (CKAD)/9-10 - Health Probes.md

 - **Probe Reset**: After restarting, the failure count is reset.
 If the container fails again after this, the same process repeats.

+The liveness probe is a vital part of Kubernetes health checks, used to detect if a container is "alive" and functioning correctly.
+By regularly probing with HTTP requests, TCP connections, or commands, Kubernetes can restart any container that fails its liveness probe.
+This keeps applications stable and helps them recover automatically from failures, maintaining uptime and reliability in your Kubernetes environment.

 <br>

 ### Readiness Probe